bmatsuo/jqsh/README.md

 Download a [binary distribution](https://github.com/bmatsuo/jqsh/releases) for your system  and extract it into your PATH (for example, in "/usr/bin").
-Be aware **the above command varies** depending on your system and the current version of jqsh.
+Be aware **the installation command below varies** depending on your system and the current version of jqsh (it is for jqsh0.3 on OS X).

     sudo tar -C /usr/bin -xvzf jqsh0.3.darwin-amd64.tar.gz